 Signs of a bat infestation

 If bats have invaded a home or business they will leave behind several signs of their presence.
 You will hear noises behind the walls or above the ceilings.
 You may notice black stains on and around the areas that they are using to come in and out of the structure.
 Bat droppings are also a sure sign of bats infestation when you find them inside.
 These tell-tale droppings are segmented and full of insect parts.
 And the most obvious sign is actually seeing bats flying near or from your dwelling around dusk.
 They may also be flying around inside.

-If bats have become a problem, it is important to contact a trained bat control professional.
+If bats have become a problem, it is important to contact a trained bat control professional for your home.
 Bats are federally protected and cannot be killed.
 The Maine bat control experts at Pine State Pest Solutions will provide safe (for both you and the bats) and effective solutions for bat infestations.

 Bat prevention tips

 The best way to prevent a bat problem is to make sure that these pests cannot get inside.
 That means sealing of any potential entry point paying close attention to the roofline.
 You may consider setting up a bat house to draw them away from your dwelling.
 Also because bats feed on beetles, moths, and mosquitoes as well as other bugs, make sure your property is as insect free as possible.

 Pine State Pest Solutions serves the following counties, Kennebec, Androscoggin, Sagadahoc, Oxford, Cumberland and York.
 We are the best pest control experts in Maine.